dgerabagi/data-curation-environment/flattened_repo.md

     if (isEffectivelySelected) {
         // UNCHECKING
         if (selectedAncestor) {
-            // A child of a selected folder is being unchecked.
-            // This means we are "subtracting" it from the parent selection. newSelectedFiles = newSelectedFiles.filter(p => p !== selectedAncestor);
+            // A child of a selected folder is being unchecked ("subtractive uncheck"). newSelectedFiles = newSelectedFiles.filter(p => p !== selectedAncestor);
             const ancestorNode = getFileNodeByPath(fileTree, selectedAncestor);
             if (ancestorNode && ancestorNode.children) {
-                // Add all siblings of the unchecked path back to the selection for (const child of ancestorNode.children) {
+                // Add all direct children of the ancestor EXCEPT the one that was part of the uncheck path. for (const child of ancestorNode.children) {
-                    if (!path.startsWith(child.absolutePath + '/')) {
+                    if (!path.startsWith(child.absolutePath)) {
                          newSelectedFiles.push(child.absolutePath);
                     }
                 }